 At the top of the page, click Save.

-On the same blade, under the App Service Settings category, click Configuration.
+From your resources, select your App Service resource.
+In the displayed blade, under the Settings category, click Configuration.

-General settingsand then select the option to enable
+General settingstab and then select the option to enable

 Saveat the top of the configuration page.

 The Bot Framework Protocol Streaming Extensions are now enabled for your bot.
 You are now ready to update your bot code and integrate Streaming Extensions support to an existing bot project.

 Client applications will need a channel secret to connect to your bot through the Direct Line Speech channel.
 Once you've saved your channel selection, you can retrieve these secret keys following the next steps.